On sub-determinants and the diameter of polyhedra: Introduction

 \begin{lemma} Let $P=\{x \in \setR^n \colon Ax\leq b\}$ be a polytope where all sub-determinants of $A\in \setZ^{m×n}$ are bounded by $\Delta$ in absolute value and let $I\subseteq V$ be a set of vertices of $G_P$ with $\vol(I) \leq (1/2) \cdot \vol(B_n)$.
 Then the volume of the neighborhood of $I$ is at least

-\end{lemma} With this lemma at hand, one can easily derive our bound on the diameter of polytopes. \begin{theorem} Let $P=\{x \in \setR^n \colon Ax\leq b\}$ be a polytope where all subdeterminants of $A\in \setZ^{m×n}$ are bounded by $\Delta$ in absolute value.
-The diameter of $P$ is bounded by $O\left(\Delta^2 n^{3.5}\log n\Delta\right)$. \end{theorem} \begin{proof} We estimate the maximum number of iterations of breadth-first-search until the total volume of the discovered vertices exceeds $1/2 \cdot \vol(B_n)$.
+\end{lemma} We provide the proof of this lemma in the next section.
+Our diameter bound for polytopes is an easy consequence: \begin{theorem} Let $P=\{x \in \setR^n \colon Ax\leq b\}$ be a polytope where all subdeterminants of $A\in \setZ^{m×n}$ are bounded by $\Delta$ in absolute value.
+The diameter of $P$ is bounded by $O\left(\Delta^2 n^{3.5}\log n\Delta\right)$. \end{theorem} \begin{proof} We estimate the maximum number of iterations of breadth-first-search until the total volume of the discovered vertices exceeds $(1/2) \cdot \vol(B_n)$.
 This is an upper bound on the aforementioned maximum number of iterations of two breadth-first-search explorations until a common vertex is discovered.

 Suppose we start at vertex $v$ and let $I_j$ be the vertices that have been discovered during the first $j$ iterations.
 We have $I_o = \{v\}$.
-If $j\geq1$ and $\vol(I_{j-1}) \leq 1/2 \cdot \vol(B_n)$ we have by Lemma~\ref{lemma:VolumeOfNeighborhood}
+If $j\geq1$ and $\vol(I_{j-1}) \leq (1/2) \cdot \vol(B_n)$ we have by Lemma~\ref{lemma:VolumeOfNeighborhood}

-The condition $\vol(I_j) \leq 1/2 \cdot \vol(B_n)$ implies
+The condition $\vol(I_j) \leq (1/2) \cdot \vol(B_n)$ implies

 This is equivalent to

 For $0 \leq x \leq 1$ one has $\ln (1 + x)\geq x/2$ and thus the inequality above implies